AMD FidelityFX Super Resolution (FSR) source code is now available here on GPUOpen

 Find out what developers are saying about AMD FidelityFX.

-Develop for Unreal Engine on AMD hardware with our performance and feature patches, including FidelityFX support.
+Develop for Unreal Engine on AMD hardware with our plugin, performance and feature patches, including FidelityFX support.

 Analyze, Optimize, Profile, Benchmark.
 We provide you with the developer tools you need to make sure your game is the best it can be!